 From Scratch: A Memoir of Love, Sicily, and Finding Home by Tembi Locke

-Locke’s beautiful memoir about her marriage to an Italian chef, the challenges they faced, the family they started, and his devastating illness.
-Perfect for groups who love a good cry.
+Locke's beautiful memoir about her marriage to an Italian chef, the challenges they faced, the family they started, and his devastating illness.
+It's one of the best book club suggestions for those groups who love a good cry.

 As Long as We Both Shall Live by JoAnn Chaney

 A twisty, dark page-turner, about two detectives trying to bust a man who appears to have gotten away with murdering two of his wives.

 Sabrina & Corina: Stories by Kali Fajardo-Anstine

 Powerful stories about mothers and daughters and meditations on home, featuring Latinas of Indigenous descent living in the American West.